giovanoh/library-api/README.md

 - Automatic Docker image generation
 - Code coverage tracking

-**Note**: Deployment requires configured Docker Hub credentials in GitHub Secrets.

 ### Observability with Jaeger, Prometheus, Loki and Grafana

-To run the API together with Jaeger, Prometheus, Loki, Promtail, and Grafana, use the `docker-compose.yml` file:
+To run the API together with Jaeger, Prometheus, Loki, Promtail, Grafana, and the Otel Collector, use the `docker-compose.yml` file:

 #### Start all observability services